pchaberski/cars/documentation/2_project_description.md

 - 8,144 images as a training set
 - 8,041 images as a test set

-In addition to class labels, both subsets have also bounding boxes (as 4 coordinates in metadata files).
+In addition to class labels, both subsets have also bounding boxes attached (as 4 coordinates in metadata files).

 Images are originally of different sizes, mostly in RGB, but there are some grayscale images which has to be taken into account during preprocessing.
-Another thing to be aware of is that the dataset has been updated at some point - the images and the split did not change, but the file names were reordered and metadata was reorganized for the ease of use.
+Another thing to be aware of is that the dataset has been updated at some point - images and split did not change, but the file names were reordered and metadata was reorganized for the ease of use.

 ## 2.2.
 GhostNet architecture <a name="ghostnet-architecture"></a>

-GhostNet [[11]](5_references.md#Han_2020) is the architecture designed and first implemented by the research team at Huawei Noah's Ark Lab (http://www.noahlab.com.hk/).
+GhostNet [[11]](5_references.md#Han_2020) is the architecture designed and first implemented by the research team at Huawei Noah's Ark Lab ([http://www.noahlab.com.hk](http://www.noahlab.com.hk)).
 It is based on the observation, that standard convolutional layers with many filters are large in terms of number of parameters and computationally expensive, while often producing redundant feature maps that are very much alike each other (they might be considered as "ghosts" of the original feature map).
-The goal of the GhostNet design is not to get rid of those redundant feature maps, because they often help the network to comprehensively understand all the features of the input data.
+The goal of the GhostNet design is not to get rid of those redundant feature maps, because they often help the network to comprehensively understand all the features in the input data.
 Instead of that, the focus is on obtaining those redundant feature maps in a cost-efficient way.

 ![Redundant feature maps from ResNet-50 (picture from paper)](img/22_1_redundant_feature_maps.png "Redundant feature maps from ResNet-50 (picture from paper)")